Analyze the communication between application and reader

 Activate live view

-Click Activate Live View at the bottom of the log to update the log while you have it open.
-To disable Live View, scroll up or close the file.
+At the top of the log, click Activate next to Live View to update the log while you have it open.
+To stop Live View, click Deactivate*.

 Further low-level analyses